yuki-oyama/tristan2025-website/content/post/12_social_tour/index.md

 The details of the social tour are now available on the [Social Tour page](/event/tour).
 The tour will include a visit to the Okinawa Churaumi Aquarium and the Minna Island.

-The bus timetable and bus stop location is different in some bus stops.
 Please check the latest information carefully.